Mark Thomas (composer)

 Mark Thomas (9 April 1956 – 19 July 2023) was a British composer.
-He is known for his work on Twin Town (1997), The Final Curtain (2002), and Agent Cody Banks 2: Destination London (2004).
+He is known for his work on Twin Town (1997), The Final Curtain (2002), Agent Cody Banks 2: Destination London (2004) and The Magic Roundabout (2005), and doing the theme and music for the animated children's television series Shaun the Sheep.
 He won a 1998 BAFTA Cymru award for his score to Twin Town.
 His music for TV series Episodes gained him a nomination for the 2011 Primetime Emmy Award for Outstanding Original Main Title Theme Music.

+Early life

 Thomas was born in 1956 in Penclawdd on the Gower Peninsula.
 He attended Gowerton Grammar School, and studied music composition and orchestration at university.

-Thomas died on 19 July 2023, at the age of 67.
+Thomas began his career as a violinist, playing in orchestras for major composers like John Williams, Jerry Goldsmith, and John Barry.
+He was also part of the original orchestra for Andrew Lloyd Webber's The Phantom of the Opera on its opening night in 1986.
+He transitioned to composing for films and television in the early 1990s, quickly becoming a highly sought-after composer in the British industry.
+Known for his versatility and collaborative nature, Thomas took pride in supporting Welsh cinema and television projects, until his death on 19 July 2023, at the age of 67 after a long illness.